Get

 Why Do Dogs Lick Their Own Wounds?
 The Interesting Answer

 If your dog has ever had an injury, you’ve likely seen them try to lick their wound.
-But why does just about every dog try to lick their wounds, and should you let them do it?
+But why does almost every dog try to lick their wounds, and should you let them do it?

 We’ll dive into everything you need to know about why dogs lick their wounds.
-Since dogs don’t have hands to treat their injury, they use their tongues, but you really shouldn’t let them do it.
-It might be a bit frustrating to try and get them to stop, but we’ve also highlighted a few different ways you can get them to stop licking their wounds for you here!
+Since dogs don’t have hands to treat their injury, they use their tongues, but you shouldn’t let them do it.
+It might be a bit frustrating to get them to stop, but we’ve also highlighted a few ways you can get them to stop licking their wounds for you here!

 Why Do Dogs Lick Their Own Wounds?

 Moreover, dog saliva has slight antibacterial properties against specific types of bacteria.
-It’s not the most effective option out there, but before dogs had access to modern medicine, it was the only option they had.
+It’s not the most effective cleaning agent, but before dogs had access to modern medicine, it was their only option.

-Licking their wounds is the only way they have to treat themselves, and they’re going to do whatever they can to try and help themselves, even if it ends up doing more harm than good in the end.
+Licking their wounds is the only way they have to treat themselves, and they will do whatever they can to help themselves, even if it does more harm than good in the end.

 close up dog licking wound